StochSS/SpatialPy/README.md

 docker run -v ./:/home/jovyan/spatialpy -v ./tmp:/tmp -p 8888:8888 -p 5000:5000
 ```

-The spatialpy repo is mounted into /home/jovyan so you can import it directly in the usual way supplied to examples.
+The SpatialPy repo is mounted into /home/jovyan so you can import it in the usual way for development (see examples).

-Any changes you make in your local spatialpy codebase are reflected in the docker container.
+Any changes you make to your local codebase are reflected in the docker container.
 Note that you DO NOT need to restart the docker container or even re-import spatialpy to see source changes take effect in jupyter notebooks.

 The `/tmp` directory is also mounted for easy access to build and result directories.